 Perform High-Intensity Workouts

 Exercise-induced growth hormone increases human growth hormone secretion.
 HIIT workouts and other high-intensity workout styles are incredibly effective in the secretion of human growth hormone during your sleep.
-As we discussed earlier, healthy production of human growth hormone during your sleep is crucial for proper cell regeneration and skin health.
+As we discussed earlier, healthy production of human growth hormones during your sleep is crucial for proper cell regeneration and skin health.

 Exercise also helps reduce stress, and the best part is, it can be done at any time of the day.
 To get the most out of your stress-busting workout routine, try fitting your workouts when you’re especially feeling stressed, such as between 5 to 7 p.m.
-When you exercise, your body releases endorphins, which are mood elevating hormones that help suppress stress.
+When you exercise, your body releases endorphins, which are mood-elevating hormones that help suppress stress.
 Whether it’s at home or a gym, exercising, especially after work hours doesn’t only help you feel less stressed throughout the rest of your night, it also gives you a healthy level of exhaustion that will put you to sleep on time.

-On days when you don’t get the chance to workout, try having a pre-bedtime ritual with a few relaxing yoga poses that will improve your breathing and calm your mind.
+On days when you don’t get the chance to work out, try having a pre-bedtime ritual with a few relaxing yoga poses that will improve your breathing, and calm your mind.